 - An app that can be downloaded from Google Play Store, iTunes, and Windows Store.

 - Works with Amazon Alexa as well as Google Home with voice commands.
 This allows users to use the light bulb via voice control.
 We have Google Home and the mini and they are fantastic to control the lights.
 For example, all you have to say is “Hey google turn on dining room lights” and they come on.

 - There are 16 million colors to choose from.
 You can have an electric green one moment and a crisp white the next!

 - Works with Nest and Smart Things.

-- The light bulb comes with a built-in WiFi!
+- The light bulb comes with built-in WiFi!

 Why I like LIFX Smart LED Lighting

-Since this is a new technology, there’s definitely a lot of things that I’m pretty impressed with it!
+Since this is a new technology, there are definitely a lot of things that I’m pretty impressed with it!

 Limited third-party applications!

 Most smart LED light bulbs in the market use third-party applications for them to be used.
 This light-bulb from LIFX connects to your network directly.
 When it comes to protecting one’s privacy, it’s best to have fewer parties involved.
 This smart LED light bulb makes it possible.

 Philips Hue, on the other hand, has many 3rd party applications.

 Easy to set-up.